uvd540/asteroids-odin/README.md

 - Temp allocator.
 - Logger.
 - There's a wrapper for `read_entire_file` and `write_entire_file` from `core:os` that works on web as well.
 See `game/os` package (used in `game.odin` to load a file).
-- You can load any file in the `assets` directory (it is merged into the wasm file when the emscripten compiler runs).
+- You can load any file in the `assets` directory.
+That folder is merged into the wasm data file when the emscripten compiler runs.
+The folder is also copied to `build/desktop` when you make desktop builds.

 ## What won't work